Professional Portfolio

 Welcome to my portfolio!
 My name is Hannah Lenkowski (née Cowan) and I am a communications leader with over 10 years of experience; much of that experience has been with the Bureau of Land Management and the Forest Service.
 As you explore this space, you will see examples of my work that are publicly available.
 As a federal employee, much of my work is confidential government documentation, including communication plans, hot topic documents, congressional letters, legislative reports, policy reviews, instruction memoranda, agreements, briefings, and budgets, and therefore, cannot be showcased.

 I have spent the last couple of years leading communication teams where I developed strategies and work plans, and reviewed all materials prior to their release.
-I am currently leading internal planning efforts for the 2034 Winter Olympics in Salt Lake City.
+I am currently leading Forest Service internal planning efforts for the 2034 Winter Olympics in Salt Lake City.

 My contact information is available in the tab at the top of the page, as is my resume.
 Please do not hesitate to reach out with any questions.